ivanchoo/Constraint/README.md

 ### About composite constraints

-The Constraint composition API returns a `Constraints` (note the trailing 's') instance, which consist of multiple `Constraint` instances in the `Constraints.children` property.
+The Constraint composition API returns a `Constraints` (note the trailing 's') instance, which consist of multiple `Constraint` instances stored in the `Constraints.children` property.

 You can iterate a `Constraints` instance: